gojibjib/jibjib-api/deploy/README.md

 └── example_key.pub
 ```

-Make sure to set the relative paths to the files in your `terraform.tfvars`
+Make sure to set the relative paths to the files in your `terraform.tfvars`:

 ```
 key_name = "example_key"